 Hidden deep within the wilderness of the Colorado Rockies lays perhaps the most important treasure in American history.
 For hundreds of years it’s been rumored that various groups of French soldiers, explorers, and miners, buried vast amounts of gold treasure in some of most extreme areas of the San Juan and Rio Grande wilderness.
-They were continually fighting off Indians, Spanish and Mexican soldiers.
-They endured diseases, malnutrition, and the elements.
+They were continually fighting off Indians, enduring diseases, malnutrition, and the elements.
 But this did not stop them.
 The goal was to eventually take the enormous treasure back to France!

-Some say the amount of gold vary.
-But over a 3-5 year period of time, it has been claimed they processed approximately 3 1/2 tons… Others claim that it was 3,516 20 ounce ingots.
-To this day, it has never been documented that the gold has ever been found!
+Estimates about the amount of gold vary.
+But over a 3-5 year period of time, it has been claimed they processed approximately 3 1/2 tons of gold!
+Others say it was 3,516 20 ounce ingots.
+Only research will reveal the truth.
+Regardless, it has never been documented that the gold has ever been found or recovered!

 Different authors, historians, and treasure hunters have all speculated on the location of the elusive stash.
 There are numerous stories, rumors, and opinions.
 Many believe the legend simply could not be true.
 However, others speculate and search for it’s location to this very day.
 What is known – the details of this legend inevitably intersect at Treasure Mountain.

 This website is dedicated to our research of “The Lost French Gold.”
 It is the record of our trials and tribulations over the past 17 years.
 Ultimately, we believe that this legend is real.
 There is enormous amounts of detail that our group has documented while searching for the locations.
 We also include interesting items on our ventures in prospecting, equipment we use, and notes to help others.
 And last, but not least, the strange occurrences that have happened to members of our group since we began.
 All we can claim is that all items on this website are as accurate as humanly possible and hope they can assist you in your interest in these subjects.